Community Letter: Correcting 38th District misinformation

-My opponent would like you to think he is defending the average household, but he’s actually criticizing bills that tax millionnaires and/or real estate investors.
+My opponent would like you to think he is defending the average household, but he’s actually criticizing bills that make the top 0.5% of income earners (over $1 million/year) and real estate investors pay their fair share in taxes

 Here are the bills that he criticized and what they actually do: (I’m copy-pasting the Legislative Summary of each bill, word-for-word, from rilegislature.gov, with My Note for more context).